votong/laravel-activitylog-mongodb/docs/advanced-usage/logging-model-events.md

 }
 ```

 Note that we start from sensible defaults, but any of them can be overridden as needed by chaining fluent methods.
-Review the `Spatie\Activitylog\LogOptions` class for full list of supported options.
+Review the `Votong\Activitylog\LogOptions` class for full list of supported options.

 ## Basics of Logging Configuration